raun1/ASC-NET/README.md

 #### Initial Conditions

 - The framework is initialized with input shape 160x160x1 for MS-SEG experiments.
-Please update this accordingly
+Please update this according to your needs.
 - Update the path variables for the folders in case you want to visualize the network output while training it
 - To change the base network please change the build_generator and build_discriminator methods